-If precertification is not obtained, no benefits will be payable under the plan.
+If precertification is not obtained, no benefits will be payable under the plan for the services.

 Provider-Administered Drugs

 Precertification (also sometimes referred to as prior authorization) is required for certain provider-administered drugs.
 You can find a list of the provider-administered drugs that require precertification at AlabamaBlue.com/ProviderAdministeredPrecertificationDrugList.
 This list will be updated monthly.